trevorbox/platform-design-and-adoption/README.md

 ### GitOps Strategy

-#### Use case 1: Monorepo Model
+#### Use case 1: Central Monorepo Model

+If separation of duties is needed (a process to review and approve changes by a third party operations team) before allowing changes to deployed code in SDLC environments, a separate Git monorepo may be advantageous.

+See the example [gitops-example-iac-argocd-apps](https://github.com/trevorbox/gitops-example-iac-argocd-apps/tree/main#gitops-example-iac-argocd-apps) for more details on the assumptions and pattern of this model.

 ![iac monorepo model](images/monorepo.png)

-#### Use case 2:
+#### Use case 2: Stream aligned

 Below is an example diagram of how to implement a standardized GitOps strategy for many stream-aligned teams to follow.
 It shows the relationships between different teams and components for creating a repeatable pattern for GitOps.
+With this strategy a stream aligned team is able to control deployments into any SDLC environment.

 ![gitops strategy](images/gitops-strategy.png "gitops strategy")